Reinforcing power dynamics

 British History

-In 2013, Tate Britain switched from showing British art as national art practice, to using the British collection to tell the history of the nation.
+In 2013, Tate Britain switched from showing British art as national art practice, to using the British painting collection to tell the history of the nation.
 Using British art as a pedagogical tool for telling British history has many challenges.
 Most significantly it means paintings commissioned by elite, white, men are the main vehicle for relaying British culture.
 In the gallery hetero-familial inheritance, the aristocracy, male politicians, industrialists and the male gaze, are positioned as bearers of British history post-Brexit.

-In my article British History at Tate Britain Post-Brexit (2025) I use text and image to look at the consequences of Tate’s use of rich, white, men as the main prism for viewing the nation.
-Below are three of the themes.
+In my article British History at Tate Britain Post-Brexit (2025) I use text and image to look at howTate’s use of rich, white, men as the main prism for viewing the nation has shaped a reductive vision of British history.
+Below are four of the themes.

 Henry Tate’s bust with paintings.
 Drawing: Catherine Hahn 2024.
 In British history at Tate Britain post-Brexit 2024.